dottedmag/dottedmag.net/src/blog/01-de-drm.md

 title: DE/compositor development notes - Linux DRM devices
 date: 2023-07-06
 ----
-To draw anything on screen compositor should be able to communicate with display controller and GPU[^dispgpu][^libdrm].
+To draw on the screen, the compositor needs to communicate with the display controller and GPU[^dispgpu][^libdrm].

-Linux exposes them to userspace via DRM subsystem[^drm], as character devices in `/dev/dri`[^dri][^proc].
+Linux exposes them to userspace via DRM subsystem[^drm], which presents them as character devices in `/dev/dri`[^dri][^proc].

-There might be one or two devices for every display controller or GPU[^control]:
+There could be one or two devices per display controller or GPU[^control]:
-- there is always a device named `card<N>`.
-It accepts all requests: for controlling the display (KMS[^kms]) and for rendering operations.
+- there is always a device named `card<N>` that accepts all requests for controlling the display (KMS[^kms]) and rendering operations.
-  If `card<N>` belongs to a pure display controller, then it won't accept any rendering operations, of course.
-This device has a concept of "DRM master"&mdash: only one process can control it at any time, as allowing several processes change resolution, reconfigure outputs or update screen at the same time won't bring any useful results.
+  If `card<N>` belongs to a pure display controller, it won't accept rendering operations.
-- GPUs typically expose second device named `renderD<N>`.
-This device accepts only rendering operations.
-However this device not does have the concept of "DRM master" as rendering does not involve global operations such as changing the display mode or updating the framebuffer, so there is no need to limit concurrent access.

-Matching `card<N>` and `renderD<N>` devices used to be awkward: the numbers are not the same for the devices of one card.
-The algorithm was bus-dependent:
-PCI/USB cards were matched by PCI/USB bus info, platform devices were matched using device tree info.
-To find this information one had to scrounge around in `/sys/dev/char/<N>/device/subystem`.
-All of this is implemented in `libdrm`.

-Fortunately, `udev` nowadays creates symlinks in `/dev/dri/by-path` of form `<unique-id-for-card>-{card,render}`, so userspace does not care about device matching anymore.
+- GPUs typically have a second device called `renderD<N>`.
+It is dedicated to rendering operations only.

+Card and render devices for one card do not have the same number in the name.
+To match them, use symlinks in `/dev/dri/by-path`, which are of the format `<unique-id-for-card->{card,render}`[^udev][^oldmatch].

 ## References
 - [libdrm's x86drm.c](https://cgit.freedesktop.org/drm/libdrm/tree/xf86drm.c)